Have you ever wanted to:

 This tool was designed to find all uses of a particular table or field in an entire software project.
 So it will find a table or field used in RPT files, application source code, database SQL code and data, documentation, config files and just about anything else.
 So when a schema changes you can see the overall impact of the change in one place.
 It even includes plugins for Visual Studio and Eclipse.

-FinditEZ can also provide documentation for a library of Crystal, Oracle or SSRS reports.
+FinditEZ can also provide documentation for a library of Crystal Reports, Oracle Reports and SSRS.
 It provides an enhanced Report Definition document that goes beyond the built-in Report Definition.
 It covers all of the objects and core features in an RPT file and adds Tables and Joins, SQL Commands, SQL Expressions, Images, Charts, Cross-tabs and even lines and boxes.
 And you can have it automatically generate a set of documents for your entire RPT library at once.

-Dev Surge 365 adds integration with all major version control systems like git, TFS, VSS and SubVersion.
+Dev Surge 365 has all of the features found in Code Search Pro (see above) plus it adds integration with all major version control systems like git, TFS, VSS and SubVersion.
 It also adds the ability to mass update connection information within a BOE repository (Server, DB UID, PWD).
 It can do this at the report level or at the scheduled event level.
 And it adds the ability to do mass comparisons of files and database objects.
-This includes Crystal Reports, database objects, several programming languages and office documents.
 In all cases you can drill down to granular differences between the objects.
+Dev Surge 365 also supports more BI and development tools including Crystal Reports, Oracle Reports, SSRS, SSIS, Tableau, WEBI Reports, Business Objects Universes, database objects, several programming languages and even office documents.

 .rpt Inspector has something in all three of the key areas I discuss in this article – documentation, comparison and mass update.
 The documentation and comparison capabilities aren’t as robust as the tools described above.
 For instance when comparing reports it can automatically list all formulas or parameters that exist in only one instance of the report.
 But it can’t automatically list all the differences within these objects, like when a formula is changed or a parameter property has been modified.